-- 13. To view your entire screen so the toolbar doesn't cover up your screen click on the orange/white arrow. - 14.
+- 12. Give Keyboard and Mouse: You can also give the keyboard and mouse controls to another attendee who can move the mouse on your computer.
+This isn't usually recommended as it is tricky.
+Easier to change presenter. - 13.
+To view your entire screen so the toolbar doesn't cover up your screen click on the orange/white arrow. - 14.
 To mute yourself, click on the microphone. - 15.
 To let people see you, click on the videocam. - 16.
-To record the meeting click on "start recording." - Soreen Showing Soreen & Mouse Presenter & Mouse & Mouse
+To record the meeting click on "start recording." - 17.
+To adjust settings, click on "Options" to change the ability to chat, view attendee list, and share webcams.